mesosphere/marathon/docs/docs/code-culture.md

 ## Don't Panic

-We prefer to that Exceptions are used only when something goes unexpectedly wrong.
+We prefer to that Exceptions are thrown only when something goes unexpectedly wrong outside of domain of the library.

 For example: